A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Direct image cone and the stack of quasi-maps

 \end{coro}

-To check (2) and (3), we will use the valuative criterion.
+One can check (2) and (3) using the valuative criterion (See Section \ref{sec:pf}).
 For (1), if we can write $\mathfrak{U}$ as the quotient $V/G$ of a scheme $V$ by a reductive group $G$, it suffices to show that the stabilizer groups are all finite and reduced by \cite[Corollary 2.2]{Edidin}.